Baidu Responds To Recent Media Reports On Ernie Bot

-(MENAFN- PR Newswire) BEIJING, Jan.
-15, 2024 /PRNewswire/ -- Baidu, Inc. (NASDAQ: BIDU and HKEX: 9888 (HKD Counter) and 89888 (RMB Counter)) ("Baidu" or the "Company"), a leading AI company with strong Internet foundation, has become aware of media reports regarding an academic paper that mentioned several large language models ("LLM") such as GPT3.5, GPT-3, GPT4, HTML-T5, and Baidu's ERNIE Bot and would like to offer the following clarifications.
+(MENAFN- GlobeNewsWire - Nasdaq) BEIJING, Jan.
+15, 2024 (GLOBE NEWSWIRE) -- Baidu, Inc. (NASDAQ: BIDU and HKEX: 9888 (HKD Counter) and 89888 (RMB Counter)) ("Baidu" or the "Company"), a leading AI company with strong Internet foundation, has become aware of media reports regarding an academic paper that mentioned several large language models ("LLM") such as GPT3.5, GPT-3, GPT4, HTML-T5, and Baidu's ERNIE Bot and would like to offer the following clarifications.

 The Company is committed to operating its AI related products and businesses in compliance with applicable laws and regulations and best corporate practices.